th7mo/th7mo.com/style-guide.md

   Write the command without any prefixes, so it can easily be copied to the terminal.
 - Use the `> [!NOTE]` GitHub Flavored Markdown syntax for explaining that a section is work in progress.
 - Use the work in progress indicator as close to the source as possible, so the reader knows that a part of the note is not finished or needs adjustment.

+## Renaming

+Sometimes it is necessary to rename a note, or a heading inside a note.

+> [!WARNING]
+> Never just rename a note or heading, because all cross-references that pointed to that note or heading will be broken.

+Instead, always refactor a heading or note name using [LSP](https://microsoft.github.io/language-server-protocol/)'s or indexed projects.
+This will make sure all cross-references to that note or heading will also be renamed appropriately.

 ## Language